istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 $ kubectl exec deploy/notsleep -- curl -s http://productpage:9080/ | head -n10
 {{< /text >}}

-You’ll immediately gain mTLS communication and L4 telemetry among the applications in the Ambient mesh.
+You’ll immediately gain mTLS communication and L4 telemetry among the applications in the ambient mesh.
 If you follow the instructions to install [Prometheus](/docs/ops/integrations/prometheus/#installation) and [Kiali](/docs/ops/integrations/kiali/#installation), you’ll be able to visualize your application in Kiali’s dashboard: